Need Legal Help?

 Workers’ Rights Clinic

-For workers that need help with employment law problems, the EJC holds a Workers’ Rights Clinic where low-income workers (see income guidelines below) can walk in without an appointment and have a one-on-one consultation with a trained intake counselor who will provide legal advice with the assistance of an experienced employment law attorney.
-We cover all areas of employment law at the clinic, including: unpaid wages, unpaid overtime, family and medical leave act (FMLA) violations, unemployment compensation, workers’ compensation, unlawful discrimination and harassment, and wrongful termination.
+For workers that need help with employment law problems, the EJC holds a Workers’ Rights Clinic where low-income workers (see income guidelines below) can receive a free one-on-one consultation with a trained intake volunteer who will provide legal advice under the supervision of an experienced employment law attorney.
+We assist with all areas of employment law at the clinic, including: unpaid wages, unpaid overtime, paid sick days, family and medical leave act (FMLA) violations, unemployment compensation, workers’ compensation, unlawful discrimination and harassment, and wrongful termination.
+The Clinic only assists low-income workers – for more on our income guidelines, see below.
 Please see the information below for clinic locations and times.

-At clinic workers do not speak directly with attorneys and workers are not referred to attorneys for representation.
-The EJC volunteers and staff are, however, usually able to help a worker at clinic by providing legal advice, assisting with writing a letter to or filing a complaint with the appropriate agency or their supervisor, and/or coaching the worker on the next steps to be taken in litigation.
+The EJC volunteers and staff help workers at clinic by providing legal advice, assisting with writing demand letters, filing a complaint with the appropriate agency or supervisor, and/or coaching the worker on the next steps to be taken in litigation.
+The clinic is a tool for workers who are unable to hire an attorney for their case, and the majority of workers will not receive full representation through the clinic.
 After clinic, each case is screened by an EJC attorney.
 In a small percentage of cases, the EJC is able to refer a worker to an attorney or to take a case for representation.
 If a worker’s case is selected for potential representation, the EJC will notify the worker.

 Click here for the EJC’s fact sheets about various employment law problems.